Rand Paul Rips RINO McCain A New One: "We're Very Lucky John McCain Is Not In Charge" | John Hawkins' Right Wing News

 - Comment Now 0

-Is anyone else tired of hearing that John McCain opened his piehole and insulted the Republicans party?
+Is anyone else tired of hearing that John McCain opened his pie hole and insulted the Republican Party?
 I mean really, how hard is it for him to change his political affiliation?

 Everyone else knows he’s a Democrat in disguise!